saifkhan13483-max/saifkhan13483-max/README.md

 ## 🚀 About Me

-I'm a senior full-stack developer who turns ideas into **production-ready web applications — fast, clean, and on budget.** I work directly with founders and product teams (no middlemen, no agencies in between) to ship reliable software with measurable outcomes.
+I'm a senior full-stack developer and the founder of **[SaifCraft](https://saifcraft.com)** — a solo studio where I turn ideas into **production-ready web apps: fast, clean, and on budget.** I work directly with founders and product teams (no middlemen, no agencies, no junior hand-offs) to ship reliable software with measurable outcomes.

 - 🏗️ Build **scalable web apps** with React, Next.js, Node.js, TypeScript, and PostgreSQL
-- 🤖 Integrate **AI features** using Google Gemini, OpenAI, and Anthropic Claude APIs
+- 🤖 Integrate **AI features** using Google Gemini, OpenAI GPT, and Anthropic Claude
 - ☁️ Deploy on **Firebase, Vercel, and Cloudinary** for fast, global delivery
 - 📦 Delivered **48+ projects** to **29+ happy clients** across 4 continents
 - 🎯 **Results-first** — every engagement starts with a clear, measurable success metric